devondevera/oura-ring-analytics/README.md

 # Oura Ring Analytics Project

 ## Overview
-This project analyzes raw wearable health data from an Oura Ring to evaluate recovery, sleep quality, and fatigue trends over time.
+This project analyzes my personal raw wearable health data from an Oura Ring to evaluate recovery, sleep quality, and fatigue trends over time.
 The goal is to transform complex daily biometric data into clear, interpretable monthly insights that support training balance and recovery awareness.

 ## Tools & Technologies
 - Python (pandas)